 - borrow money from door-to-door or payday lenders

-Work with us to deal with the issue, make a repayment arrangement and stick to it.
+Work with us to deal with it, make a repayment arrangement and stick to it.
 If you:

 - think you should be receiving financial help with your rent, you should talk to your local council.
-They will look at your income and advise if you are entitled to any benefits.
+They will look at your income and let you know if you are entitled to any benefits.

-- receive financial help with your rent, it is still your responsibility to make sure prompt payment is made to us.
+- receive financial help with your rent, you still need to make sure prompt payment is made to us.

-- need extra help with money matters, debt (including rent arrears) and benefit claims, our advice team can assist.
+- need extra support with money matters, debt (including rent arrears) and benefit claims, our advice team can help.
 Please contact us on 03451 400 100.